brendansudol/reply-cli/README.md

   - last incoming text preview,
   - participants,
   - consecutive incoming streak since your last outgoing.
-- **Scoring heuristic** — combines:
+- **Scoring heuristic** — considers:
   - urgency (time since last incoming),
-  - whether you have replied after the last incoming,
   - consecutive incoming streak (capped at 5),
-  - ask/question cues in the last incoming (e.g., “can you”, “what time”, “?”, “free”, etc.).
+  - scores only if you have not replied since the last incoming (your reactions count as replies).
 - **Mark resolved (until next inbound)** — if a thread’s latest message doesn’t need a reply, press `z`.
 We save the latest incoming timestamp as a **resolved marker**.
 While no newer incoming exists, the thread stays hidden.
 If a **new incoming** arrives later, the thread returns to the triage list.
 Clear with `u` anytime.
 - **Sending** — replies are sent by telling the **Messages** app to `send "<text>" to chat id "<GUID>"` via AppleScript (`osascript`). **We do not write to the DB** to send.
 - **Contacts** — name resolution uses the Contacts app via AppleScript (optional).